 Palliative care clinicians are highly trained to help patients and their family members to consider the overall picture of an individual’s health, well-being, and goals for medical treatments.

-Your senior adult will benefit from palliative care than assisted living if he or she suffers from a terminal illness and require 24/7 supervision and care.
+Your senior adult will benefit more from palliative care than assisted living if he or she suffers from a terminal illness and requires 24/7 supervision and care.

 In fact, people who receive palliative care experience less nausea & pain, breathe easier, communicate more clearly, and feel better emotionally.
 When you are searching for palliative care for your loved one, it’s important to start the process sooner than later.